 You can sew three sides of the cushion with a blunt needle and yarn, or use duct tape to tape them together.
 Leave one side open so that you can stuff the sit-upon.

 Once you have three sides sewn up, it’s time to stuff the cushion.
-Shredded newspaper will work, as will crumpled-up plastic bags.
+Shredded newspaper will work, as well as crumpled-up plastic bags.
 With the bags, you don’t have to worry about the stuffing getting wet and molding.

 Carpet padding is another great option if you can find someone to donate a large piece of padding to your troop.
 Old quilts or quilt batting can also be used.